Oxyhydride/Sredictio/README.md

 ## What's with the spreadsheet?
 `Sredictio Data Tracking.xlsx` is an excel spreadsheet used to document all the tests done on the data and on the A2C agent.

+There spreadsheet currently contains 4 previous tests on the data and on the model.
+You can find the tests' codes under `Extra Resources/Statistical Analysis`.

 ## Where's the model stored?
 The model is saved as a `.zip` file in the main directory.
 It currently is named `Model_LBW-5_NOI-100000.zip`.